aka-Rakesh/Aptos_Nft_Marketplace/README.md

 - **Minimalistic Contract**: A simple, compact contract that focuses on core functionalities like creating and viewing NFT collections.
 - **Decentralized & Trustless**: Operates in a decentralized manner, where users control their own assets without relying on centralized entities.

-## Future Scope
-- **Secondary Market**: Enable buying, selling, and trading NFTs on the marketplace.
-- **Advanced Metadata**: Support for more complex metadata, including images, animations, and more.
-- **Auctions & Bidding**: Integration of auction functionality, allowing creators to set auctions for their NFTs.
-- **Royalties for Creators**: Implement royalty mechanisms to ensure creators earn a percentage of every resale.
-- **Interoperability**: Support for cross-chain NFT transfers, allowing collections from other blockchains to be represented and traded on the Aptos platform.
-- **User Profiles**: Advanced profile creation, showing a user's NFT portfolio, transaction history, and other relevant details.

 ## Smart Contract Information

 ### Main Functions